jkotan/nexdatas.sardanascanrecorders/README.rst

 Debian packages
 """""""""""""""

-Debian Bookworm, Bullseye, Buster and Ubuntu Lunar, Jammy and Focal packages can be found in the HDRI repository.
+Debian Bookworm, Bullseye, Buster and Ubuntu Oracular, Noble Jammy packages can be found in the HDRI repository.

 To install the debian packages, add the PGP repository key